Ilyandr/JsonGenerationKSP-Library/README.md

 # JsonGenerationKSP-Library
-The source library generates (at the compilation stage) test data of functions and classes in JSON format.
+The source library generates (at the compilation stage) test data of functions and classes in JSON format (result path in project: java (generated)).

 ---------------------
 Supported platforms: Android / Kotlin projects (native).